 Okay, Maxine Waters at this hearing.

-Through nearly a dozen hearings where frankly we were trying to fix something that wasn't broke.
+Through nearly a dozen hearings where, frankly, we were trying to fix something that wasn't broke.

-So here's Maxine Waters, the first in Democrat.
+So here's Maxine Waters, the first Democratic.

 We don't have a problem there.